TreyHilson/itemeyes-client/README.md

 Wireframe -
 ERD -
 Concept:
-Application  where users can  post items they are seeking to buy.
-A reverse version  of the classifieds or craigslist where people usually list items for sale.
+Application where users can add desired items to list to visualize their goals and budget.
  This could be fun for niche things or items of rarity that don’t normally come up in the regular listings.
 App will utilize react.js and ability to insert image url.
 User stories -
 As an unregistered user, I would like to sign up with email and password.
 As an unregistered user, I would like to see items listed